Yaoir/VideoPoker-Go/README.md

 ### Introduction

-This is the Go version of videopoker.
+This is the Go version of **videopoker**.

-I did this because I was wondering how long it would take to tranlate a 1000-line C program into Go.
+I did this because I was wondering how long it would take to translate a 1000-line C program into Go.
 It took about 8 hours.
-It was not difficult at all, but some things had to be rewritten into the way things are done in Go: no pointer arithmetic, and different handling of Unicode, random number generation, and STDIN/STDOUT input and output.
+It was not difficult at all, but some things had to be rewritten into the way things are done in Go: no pointer arithmetic, and different handling of Unicode, random number generation, and stdin/stdout input and output.

 ### Quick Start